“Education is the most powerful weapon you can use to change the world.” – Nelson Mandela.

 • They may also negotiate with creditors on your behalf to lower interest rates or reduce the overall amount owed.

-• Look for reputable credit unions or nonprofit agencies specialising in assisting individuals with unsecured debt.
+• Look for reputable credit unions or nonprofit agencies assisting individuals with unsecured debt.

 Federal Student Loan Consolidation